 Allergy alert: Aspirin may cause a severe allergic reaction which may include hives, facial swelling, asthma (wheezing), shock.

-Ask a doctor or pharmacist before use if you are taking a prescription drug for anticoagulation (thinning the blood), diabetes, gout or arthritis.
+Ask a doctor or pharmacist before use if you are -taking a prescription drug for -anticoagulation (thinning the blood) – diabetes - gout - arthritis

-Stop use and ask a doctor if an allergic reaction occurs.
-Seek medical help right away if new symptoms occur, redness or swelling is present.
-If ringing in the ears or loss of hearing occurs, if pain gets worse or lasts for more than 10 days (for adults) or 5 days (for children) or if fever gets worse or lasts for more than 3 days.
+Stop use and ask a doctor if -an allergic reaction occurs.
+Seek medical help right away- new symptoms occur - redness or swelling is present - ringing in the ears or loss of hearing occurs - pain gets worse or lasts for more than 10 days (for adults) or 5 days (for children) -Fever gets worse or lasts for more than 3 days.

-flavor, FD&C Yellow #6, saccharin sodium, silicon dioxide, starch, stearic acid, sucrose
+dextrates, FD&C Yellow #6, flavor, saccharin sodium, starch

 Dist.
 BY: McKesson Packaging Services a business unit of McKesson Corporation